gwendebrul/blog/2024/#10-offline-webpages/#10-offline-webpages.md

 ## MSX.org

 This website gives me a though time, because the way it's coded.
-Firts I needed to replace some URLs from **https://msx.org** and **https://www.msx.org** to something that's local on my server like **http://my-server-ip:8888**.
+First I needed to replace some URLs from **https://msx.org** and **https://www.msx.org** to something that's local on my server like **http://my-server-ip:8888**.

 For this conversion I wrote a little **Perl script** called [replaceURL](https://github.com/gwendebrul/replaceURL).
 This does the job and now the links mostly points to my local **server**.
 Almost but not all, again this is the way the **website** is coded.
 For example photos are not correctly linked to.
 No matter what I try, the images doesn't show.